hungsu/quartz/content/notes/Feelings are not up for debate.md

 When trying to vent feelings, it can be tempting for the listener to question if the feelings are even real.
 This is never a productive line of questioning, and almost always leads to the inflammation of feelings and sometimes to fights.
 For example:

-A: I feel ugly
+- A: I feel ugly
-B: You're not ugly!
+- B: You're not ugly!
 How can you even think that?

 This appears to be wholesome feedback, but in fact it denies the venter's feelings.

-A: I feel ugly
+- A: I feel ugly.
-B: What do you mean?
+- B: What do you mean?
-A: I have ____
+- A: My hair always looks terrible.
+No matter what I tell the hairstylist I feel like I come out looking awful.
+I don't know how other people have such beautiful hair.

 Understanding this separation between thoughts and feelings makes it much easier to manage both.